 The word “tricoteuse” appeared in French literature about 1788.
-In English literature it was 50 years later in 1838.
+In English literature it appeared 50 years later in 1838.
 Twenty years after that Dickens wrote his famous novel Tale of Two Cities.
 In his novel he talked about the tricoteuses and embellished the truth.
 He claimed the women counted the guillotined heads without pausing and knitted the names of those guillotined into their stitches.

 Another fiction writer also mentioned the tricoteuses.
 She was a Hungarian-born British writer named Baroness Emma “Emmuska” Orczy.
 She wrote the fictional novel The Scarlet Pimpernel (later made into a movie).
 In her 1908 novel, Orczy provided grisly images of the tricoteuses when she stated, “[the tricoteuses] sat there and knitted, while head after head fell beneath the knife, and they got quite bespattered with the blood.”